Nishaant215/The-Secret-Sharing-Schemes/README.md

 # The-Secret-Sharing-Schemes

 This interactive script demonstrates the Secret Sharing Schemes algorithm.
-Follow the instructions in the pdf to understand the algorithm.

 Review the **SecretSharingSchemes Redacted.pdf** to understand the algorithm.